 Electrotherapy is one of the gentlest and most effective treatments for piles.

-A key question people usually ask is: what causes hemorrhoids?
+A key question people usually ask is: what causes haemorrhoids?
 There are many theories but little is known about what causes them.
 However certain situations do increase the pressure in the hemorrhoidal veins in the anus and increase the chance of piles developing.
-These factors may lead to hemorrhoids appearing:
+These factors may lead to haemorrhoids appearing: